Teaching kids how to "Walk This Way" on International Walk to School Day

 In a recent audit, the area was found to need improvements in crosswalks and other pedestrian safety features, so agencies have teamed up to help kids get to school safely with the Walking School Bus.

 More than 40 countries participate in International Walk to School Day to encourage safe routes to school for kids all over the world.

-Mandy Fultz, Safe Kids Project Coordinator at University Health System
+WHO: Mandy Fultz, Safe Kids Project Coordinator at University Health System

 Families and students participating in Walking School Bus